codewars/docs/content/languages/cpp/authoring/index.md

 `message_supplier` is a callable compatible with a function accepting no arguments and returning `std::string`.
 It can be a function, a functor, a lambda expression, or an instance of any type supporting above requirements.

-For more details and examples of custom assertion messages, see `[Example test suite](#example_test_suite)` below, or `[Snowhouse reference](/languages/cpp/snowhouse/)` page.
+For more details and examples of custom assertion messages, see `[Example test suite](#example_test_suite)` below, or visit the `[Snowhouse reference](/languages/cpp/snowhouse/)` page.

 #### Stringizers

-In its default configuration, Snowhouse can produce confusing assertion messages, when `expected` and `actual` values are of type it cannot stringify:
+In its default configuration, Snowhouse can produce confusing assertion messages when `expected` and `actual` values are of a type it cannot stringify:

 ```text
   does_not_pretty_print_type_without_stringizer